WSWCWaterDataExchange/WestDAAT/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Did you run the front-end tests (if applicable)?
 - [ ] Did you run the back-end tests (if applicable)?
 - [ ] Did you include screenshots or a demo video (if applicable)?
+- [ ] Did you include a descriptive title and description with your PR?
 - [ ] Did you perform a self-review before assigning reviewers?